-This post is going to look at how QT syndrome is going to impact your life insurance coverage and ways you can get the lowest rates possible.
+The objective of this article is to look at how QT syndrome might impact how a life insurance company considers your application, and ways you can get the lowest rates possible.

 What is Long QT Syndrome?

 In more severe cases when the individual’s heart beats erratically for a long period of time, the condition could be fatal.

 Many who now have long QT syndrome have been born with a type of genetic mutation that puts them at risk of acquiring the condition.

 Some ways to do so include limiting physical activity and avoiding medications that are known for prolonging Q-T intervals.

 Some individuals may require surgery or an implantable device in order to alleviate or help control their condition.

-Understanding Life Insurance Health Ratings
+Life Insurance Health Ratings with QT Syndrome

 This risk class is determined by the applicant’s anticipated life expectancy and other risk factors.
-Certainly, one of the biggest components that has to do with life expectancy is one’s health.
+Certainly, one of the biggest components that have to do with life expectancy is one’s health.

 This is an additional charge that may add between 15 to 200% to the amount of the premium, depending on the severity of the health condition.

-For those who are afflicted with Long QT syndrome, the best case scenario for coverage approval would be to have the following factors present:
+For those who are afflicted with Long QT syndrome, the best-case scenario for coverage approval would be to have the following factors present: